 I totally get that statement now!
 Caroline is so worldly!!!

-Realization 5: Sooner Or Later was the original version of The Rules.
+Revelation 5: Sooner Or Later was the original version of The Rules.

-Realization 8: Jessie is a musical genius!
+Revelation 8: Jessie is a musical genius!

 After two lessons, not only does Michael parade Jessie to his friends like she is the queen, she is also good enough to sit in with the band.
 No wonder why I always expect to pickup my guitar and magically sound perfect.